LiYao-sfu/EDFtest/README.md

 Weibull(shape, scale), and
 Exponential(scale).

-This package also contains funtion 'gof.sandwich' which performs Goodness-of-Fit tests for general distributions using Sandwich estimation of covariance function.
+This package also contains funtion `gof.sandwich` which performs Goodness-of-Fit tests for general distributions using Sandwich estimation of covariance function.
 This function tests the hypothesis that data y come from distribution `Fdist` with unknown parameter values theta.
 Estimates of theta must be provided.
 It uses a large sample approximation to the limit distribution based on the use of the score function components